Canada to withdraw troops fr Afghanistan. Photographer's Personal Journey thru War: 'hell on earth' 'waiting' 'strays' 'grave'

 - 47% of Canadians Want Their Soldiers To Leave Afghanistan Immediately

 - Troop increases in Afghanistan; soldiers doubt sense of mission: “Politicians need to clarify it more clearly”

-- Taliban attacks, rising Afghanistan death toll: monthly U.S. and NATO troops fatalities in Afghanistan surpassing those in Iraq
+- Rising Afghanistan death toll: monthly U.S. and NATO troops fatalities in Afghanistan surpassing those in Iraq

 - Call to withdraw fr "futile & counter-productive war" as former USSR President Gorbachev ended Afghan war in 1988

 - Iran is not Iraq.
 Israel unilateral strike on Iran?
 US would be $3.7 trillion richer without just-ended Iraq and Afghan war